 People with dementia and others who are severely mentally impaired

-Households containing people suffering from severe mental impairment, including those with Alzheimer's or Parkinson's disease, those who have suffered a stroke, those with severe learning difficulties and those who have suffered such impairment as a result of injury, may be entitled to a reduction in their council tax.
+Households containing people suffering from severe mental impairment, including (but not limited to) those with Alzheimer's or Parkinson's disease, those who have suffered a stroke, those with severe learning difficulties and those who have suffered such impairment as a result of injury, may be entitled to a reduction in their council tax.

 Severe mental impairment may be progressive, and many people (or their carers) may not realise that they are now entitled to a reduction.

 - If the adult residents are all severely mentally impaired and would otherwise be liable to pay council tax, a 100% exemption will apply